-Adding in Lockheed’s F-16 and the Boeing made F-15 and F/A-18E/F, which Grant excludes because the government doesn’t describe them as “fifth-generation” — despite all three being thoroughly modern — the US defense industry is actually producing no fewer than six different fighters.
+Adding in Lockheed’s F-16 and the Boeing made F-15 and F/A-18E/F, which Grant excludes because the government doesn’t describe them as “fifth-generation” — despite all three being thoroughly modern — the American defense industry is actually producing no fewer than six different fighters.

 If we count medium-size armed drones — and some flag officers said we should — the number of fighter class warplanes in production grows to at least eight.
 (For the record, the drones in question are the Gray Eagle and Reaper, both built by General Atomics; several other fighter style drones are in development.)

 Lyons cites just two shipyards building surface combatants.
 Assuming by “surface combatants” he means armed warships that aren’t aircraft carriers, amphibious assault ships or Coast Guard patrol vessels, he must be referring to Bath Iron Works and Ingalls, together building the DDG-51 and DDG-1000 destroyer classes — 9- and 14,000 tons displacement, respectively.

 But Lyons leaves out the Littoral Combat Ships, which have been criticized for being lightly armed but which, at 3,000 tons displacement, are anything but small.
 Marinette and Austal both build different versions of LCS.
-Counting them, the US defense industry has four warship yards.
+Counting them, the American defense industry has four warship yards.

 We are not disarming.
 The weapons industry is not in terminal decline.
 Everybody relax.